CodebyIshika/task-tracker/README.md

    - Click the "Delete" icon next to the task you want to delete.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Getting Started

+To use the Todo App, simply [open it in your web browser](https://codebyishika.github.io/task-tracker/) and start managing your tasks.